voicegain/platform/ANNOUNCE.md

+### Maintenance release 1.18.1 is scheduled for 11/8/2020 between 2pm and 4pm CST.

+This release fixes a.o. the following bugs:
+* bug #766: Websocket that returns recognition results is incompatible with OkHttp3
+* bug #764: Websocket that returns recognition results is incompatible with OkHttp3

+The release also improves the look of transcripts on Transcript+ (beta) page

 ### Known Defect ###

 Bug #766: Websocket that returns recognition results is incompatible with OkHttp3  -- this has already been fixed and tested and awaits deployment scheduling.